MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/envision-planning-for-service-management-and-quality-complete-guide.md

 ![Diagram describing the 3 components of qualilty, and how service management overlaps all 3 components.
 With a focus on Network.](media/4622d93a62f2517e1b071d6ff6b0648f.png)

 As previously mentioned, planning for network quality prior to onboarding to Microsoft Teams is critical.
-For further guidance for network readiness, see [link to the network readiness web-content].
+For further guidance for network readiness, see [Prepare your organization's network for Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/prepare-network).

 In most organizations, networks can comprise both managed and unmanaged networks.